kylasweb/ashokachakra/README.md

 ### Validate and Reproduce Binaries

 Ashoka Chakra uses a tool called Gitian to make reproducible builds that can be verified by anyone.
-Instructions on setting up a Gitian VM and building Qtum are provided in [Gitan Building](https://github.com/qtumproject/qtum/blob/master/doc/gitian-building.md)
+Instructions on setting up a Gitian VM and building Qtum are provided in [Gitan Building](https://github.com/kylasweb/ashokachakra/blob/master/doc/gitian-building.md)

 ### Build on Ubuntu

-This is a quick start script for compiling Qtum on Ubuntu
+This is a quick start script for compiling Ashoka Chakra on Ubuntu

     sudo apt-get install build-essential libtool autotools-dev automake pkg-config libssl-dev libevent-dev bsdmainutils git cmake libboost-all-dev libgmp3-dev